 $ yum install mysql-server

 $ sudo apt-get install mysql-server

-If you are installing MySQL on a platform that does not supports RPM or DEB packages, you will need to download manually from the MySQL website here: http://dev.mysql.com/downloads/mysql/
+If you are installing MySQL on a platform that does not support RPM or DEB packages, you will need to download it manually from the MySQL website here: https://dev.mysql.com/downloads/mysql/

 1.1.3.
 MySQL and Unicode